corradinigiovanni/bootei/README.md

-These toy examples use *discrete or ordinal data* to induce many ties under permutations, a setting in which BOOTEI deterministically refines the permutation ordering and yields p-values that are never larger than the corresponding classical permutation p-values.
+These toy examples use *discrete or ordinal data* to induce many ties under permutations, a setting in which BOOTEI deterministically refines the permutation ordering and yields p-values that are never larger (but still valid) than the corresponding classical permutation p-values.

 ### 1) Chi-square (categorical)